Guide

 Here's how invoice factoring works in practice.

-- You sell the $10,000 invoice to a factoring company.
+1. Sell the invoice: Submit the $10,000 invoice to a factoring company

 When to use invoice factoring

-Consider using invoice factoring if your business:
+Consider factoring if your business:

 Invoice factoring vs other financing

-Invoice factoring vs invoice discounting
+Invoice factoring vs invoice financing

 Invoice factoring vs a bank loan